Delivering remote medical services to the maritime industry for over 30 years.

 In operation since 1989, Maritime Medical Access (MMA) provides a vital service to render appropriate telemedical care to shipping vessels, aircraft, yachts, and teams in remote locations worldwide.
 We provide on-call physician support, clinical case management, repatriation, training, and recommendations for medical equipment and medicine chests, all through one central 24/7 command center.

-To learn more about Maritime Medical Access’ services, benefits, and our medical team, please contact:
+To learn more about Maritime Medical Access’ Services, benefits, and our medical team, please click the link below to have a staff member contact you.

-When you have an injured or ill crewmember on a ship or aircraft, or in another remote location help could be hours, days, or even weeks away.
+When you have an injured or ill crew member on a ship, aircraft, or in another remote location, help could be hours, days, or even weeks away.
 The cost and logistics of diversion can be significant.
 The GW Maritime Medical Access team is here to assist 24 hours a day, 7 days a week, 365 days a year, and our help is only minutes away.

 All our emergency physicians have a special interest in maritime, aviation, or remote location medicine and many have personal maritime experience.
 They understand that prior training, equipment availability, and transit time to more definitive care are highly variable, and they will work with you to develop a care plan that is compatible with your specific resources and needs.
 Complex cases in need of follow-up will go on our daily case-management list, and you will have ongoing access to physicians who will re-assess the situation and provide updated recommendations.